Miller to provinces: If you can't fix international student rackets then feds will

 Provinces are responsible for accrediting schools that can accept international students, which include both public universities and colleges as well as private institutions.

-Several advocacy groups, including the Migrant Workers Alliance for Change have highlighted cases of student exploitation by some of those intuitions.
+Several advocacy groups, including the Migrant Workers Alliance for Change have highlighted cases of student exploitation by some of those institutions.

 Miller said Friday the international school program has created an ecosystem that is "rife with perverse incentives," and that is very lucrative for the institutions and for provinces that have underfunded their post-secondary schools,